OBESITY HEALTH RISKS, POTENTIAL CAUSES AND LIFESTYLE CONSIDERATIONS

 - Avoiding a diet consisting solely of processed foods that lack nutritional substance

-More often than not, the above points towards consuming a very colorful diet consisting largely of fresh fruit and vegetables, with moderate portions of fat, salt, sugar and protein.
+More often than not, the above aspects point towards consuming a colorful diet consisting largely of fresh fruit and vegetables, with moderate portions of fat, salt, sugar and protein.
 The best forms of all of these types of food will differ depending on your genetics.

 Those who live in harsh conditions or who lead very active lifestyles tend to consume larger amounts of protein, fats and other nutrients to sustain their metabolism under these conditions.
 In any other setting, doing so can lead to metabolic issues.
 Cultural dietary practices tended to have evolved to cater for the needs of those living in the specific region the practices originated from.
 The Western world has done a great deal to standardize diet for everyone, which has likely interfered with natural dietary habits, variability of food and adaptations to local environments.